 - Assist the President in the performance of duties of the office and shall preside if the President is away.

-- Serve as a member of the Council of the Congress; Continuing Medical Education Committee; and the Executive Committee.
+- Serve as a member of the Council of the Congress; Program Committee; and the Executive Committee.

 - Chair the Membership Committee.